 Crush the Mint Oreos- I placed them in a ziplock bag and crushed with a rolling pin but you can use a food processor if you'd rather, for finer crumbs.

 In the bowl of your mixer, add the butter and mix at medium speed until smooth.
 Slowly add the sugar and continue to mix on medium speed for three to five minutes until lightened and fluffy.
-Add the eggs one at a time mixing until the yellow of the yolk disappears.
+(If using a stand mixer, use the paddle attachment).

-Filling and Frosting for mint oreo cake
+Filling and Frosting for Mint Oreo Cake

 The filling and frosting for our Mint Oreo Cake layers is a mint buttercream frosting and decadent ganache.